rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `billing` An address to be used for billing.
   - `postal` An address to be used for delivering physical items.
   - `other` An address not covered by the above categories.
-- label: String (optional).
+- label: `String` (optional).
   A label describing the value in more detail.
-- fullAddress: LocalizedString (optional).
+- fullAddress: `LocalizedString` (optional).
   The complete address, excluding type and label.
 This property is mainly useful to represent addresses of which the individual address components are unknown, or to provide localized representations.
-- street: String (optional).
+- street: `String` (optional).
   The street address.
 This MAY be multiple lines; newlines MUST be preserved.
-- extension: String (optional)
+- extension: `String` (optional)
   The extended address, such as an apartment or suite number, or care-of address.
-- locality: String (optional).
+- locality: `String` (optional).
   The city, town, village, post town, or other locality within which the street address may be found.
-- region: String (optional).
+- region: `String` (optional).
   The province, such as a state, county, or canton within which the locality may be found.
-- country: String (optional).
+- country: `String` (optional).
   The country name.
-- postOfficeBox: String (optional)
+- postOfficeBox: `String` (optional)
   The post office box.
-- postcode: String (optional).
+- postcode: `String` (optional).
   The postal code, post code, ZIP code or other short code associated with the address by the relevant country's postal system.
-- countryCode: String (optional).
+- countryCode: `String` (optional).
   The ISO-3166-1 country code.
-- coordinates: String (optional) A [@!RFC5870] "geo:" URI for the address.
+- coordinates: `String` (optional) A [@!RFC5870] "geo:" URI for the address.
-- timeZone: String (optional) Identifies the time zone this address is located in.
+- timeZone: `String` (optional) Identifies the time zone this address is located in.
 This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
 Unknown time zone identifiers MAY be ignored by implementations.
 - isPreferred: Boolean (optional, default: false).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.

+## Additional properties

+### anniversaries
+Type : Anniversary[] (optional).

+Memorable dates and events for the entity represented by this card.
+An Anniversary object has the following properties:

+- type: `String` (mandatory).
+  Specifies the type of the anniversary.
+This RFC predefines the following types, but implementations MAY use additional values:
+  - `birth`: a birth day anniversary
+  - `death`: a death day anniversary
+  - `other`: an anniversary not covered by any of the known types.
+- date: `String` (mandatory).
+  The date of this anniversary, in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
+- place: Address (optional).
+  An address associated with this anniversary, e.g. the place of birth or death.

+### personalInfo
+Type: PersonalInformation[] (optional).

+A list of personal information about the entity represented by this card.
+A PersonalInformation object has the following properties:

+- type: `String` (mandatory).
+  Specifies the type for this personal information.
+Allowed values are:
+      - `expertise`: a field of expertise or credential
+      - `hobby`: a hobby
+      - `interest`: an interest
+      - `other`: an information not covered by the above categories
+- value: `String` (mandatory).
+  The actual information.
+This generally is free-text, but future specifications MAY restrict allowed values depending on the type of this PersonalInformation.
+- level: `String` (optional)
+  Indicates the level of expertise, or engagement in hobby or interest.
+Allowed values are: `high`, `medium` and `low`.

+### notes
+Type: `LocalizedString[]` (optional).

+Arbitrary notes about the entity represented by this card.

+### categories
+Type: `String[]` (optional).
+A list of free-text or URI categories that relate to the card.

+## Common JSCard types

+### LocalizedString {#localized-string-type}

 A LocalizedString object has the following properties:

-- value: String (mandatory).
+- value: `String` (mandatory).
   The property value.
-- language: String (optional).
+- language: `String` (optional).
   The [RFC5646] language tag of this value, if any.
-- localizations: String[String] (optional).
+- localizations: `String[String]` (optional).
   A map from [RFC5646] language tags to the value localized in that language.

+### Resource {#resource-type}

+A Resource object has the following properties:

+- type: `String` (mandatory).
+  Specifies the context of the resource.
+This MUST be taken from the set of values specified for the respective property.
+- label: `String` (optional).
+  A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
+- value: `String` (mandatory).
+  The actual resource value, e.g. an email address or phone number.
+- mediaType: `String` (optional).
+  Used for properties with URI values.
+Provides the media type [RFC2046] of the resource identified by the URI.
+- isPreferred: Boolean (optional, default: false).
+  Whether this resource is the preferred for its type.
+This SHOULD only be one per type.

 # JSCardGroup

 MIME type: `application/jscontact+json;type=jscardgroup`

 A JSCardGroup object represents a named set of JSCards.
-It has the following properties:

-- uid: String (mandatory).
+## Properties

+### uid
+Type : `String` (mandatory).

 A globally unique identifier.
 The same requirements as for the JSCard uid property apply.

-- name: String (optional).
+### name
+Type: `String` (optional).

 The user-visible name for the group, e.g. "Friends".
 This may be any UTF-8 string of at least 1 character in length and maximum 255 octets in size.
 The same name may be used by two different groups.

-- cardIds: String[] (mandatory).
+### cardIds
+Type : `String[]` (mandatory).
 The ids of the cards in the group.
 Implementations MUST preserve the order of list entries.

 # IANA Considerations